InfuseAI/primehub-site/docs/job-submission-tutorial-simple.md

 6. Input the code above and save.

 We have created a python file for our coming job.
-We can shutdown the jupyterhub or leave it.
+We can shutdown the Notebook or leave it.
 Next we are going to run it as a job.

 ### Submit a Job